How India allegedly deported 40 Rohingya refugees by forcing them into Andaman Sea

 Officials of the National Unity Government of Myanmar confirmed to Scroll that 40 Rohingya refugees are in the custody of its armed wing, the People’s Defence Force.

-Aung Kyaw Moe, the government’s Deputy Human Rights Minister and its only Rohingya member, said the rescued refugees had told the defence force members that they had been deported from India by being dumped into the sea.
+Aung Kyaw Moe, the government’s Deputy Human Rights Minister and its only Rohingya member, said the rescued refugees had told the defence force members that they had been deported from India by being forced into the sea.

 “We are coordinating with the local People’s Defence Force to ensure that the 40 Rohingya are safe and provide necessary humanitarian assistance,” he told Scroll.
 “We will do our best to ensure they are able to contact their families.”